rishikeshgaikar/enoch/readme.md

 # Welcome to enoch 🤖

-Custom template solution for react-native that comes with all the necessary libraries required to get you started with your next project and reduce the initial library setup hell.
+enoch is a custom template for react-native

 ### How to use?